Anjalifirst/finance-gradio-bot/README.md

-#  Multimodal Gradio Bot
+#  Gemini Finance Bot

-This is a **multimodal Gradio chatbot** designed to help users with financial queries.
+This is a **multimodal chatbot** designed to help users with financial queries.
 It supports **text, file, and image inputs**, and provides intelligent financial insights powered by Google's Gemini API.

 ## ✨ Features